Sourcemap Explorer

 Look for __NEXT_DATA__ script

 Tip: `__NEXT_DATA__` has a `buildId` field — a hash of the current deployment.
-Different `buildId`s on reload means the site was redeployed between your visits.
+Different `buildId`s on reload means the site was redeployed between your visits, which is occasionally useful diagnostic context (and the App Router equivalent is the build hash embedded in the chunk filenames).

-Every Next.js app loads chunks from `/_next/static/chunks/` and CSS from `/_next/static/css/`.
-If you see those paths in the Network tab, it's Next.js.
-The chunk subdirectory tells you the router: `/_next/static/chunks/pages/` (Pages Router) vs `/_next/static/chunks/app/` (App Router).
+Open the Network tab, filter by 'JS' or 'CSS', and reload.
+Every Next.js app loads chunks from `/_next/static/chunks/` and stylesheets from `/_next/static/css/`.
+If you see those paths it's Next.js.
+The chunk subdirectory tells you the router: `/_next/static/chunks/pages/` (Pages Router) vs `/_next/static/chunks/app/` (App Router); some App Router apps also load from `/_next/static/chunks/main-app-<hash>.js`.
+The `_next` prefix is itself a hard fingerprint — it's hard-coded in the framework and cannot be renamed without forking Next.

-Tip: `X-Nextjs-Cache: HIT` indicates an ISR-cached page; `MISS` means server-rendered on the request; `REVALIDATED` means the cache was refreshed for this request.
+Tip: `X-Nextjs-Cache: HIT` indicates an ISR-cached page; `MISS` means server-rendered on the request; `REVALIDATED` means the cache was refreshed for this request; `STALE` means you got the previous version while a fresh one regenerates.
+Together with the route in `X-Nextjs-Matched-Path`, these tell you exactly how the page is being served.

 Get the exact version via Sourcemap Explorer

-If the site ships sourcemaps (most Next.js apps do by default), Sourcemap Explorer will read `node_modules/next/package.json` from the map and show the exact version — e.g. Next.js 14.2.3 — instead of the coarse major number some detectors report.
+If the site ships sourcemaps (most Next.js apps do by default — Next exposes `.map` files for client chunks unless explicitly disabled), Sourcemap Explorer will read `node_modules/next/package.json` from the map and show the exact version — e.g. Next.js 14.2.3 — instead of the coarse major number some detectors report.
+The popup also infers the React version from the same source ('React 18.2.0' or 'React 19.0.0'), which is the second most useful piece of metadata after the Next version itself.

 Real-world example